olas-protocol/starknet-deploy/README.md

 # StarkNet Deploy

 **StarkNet Deploy** is a tool designed to streamline the deployment, interaction, and management of StarkNet contracts.
-This guide walks you through setting up your project, configuring your environment, and leveraging our public functions to work with contracts seemlesly.
+This guide walks you through setting up your project, configuring your environment, and leveraging our public functions to work with contracts easily.

 ## Table of Contents